Skip to content

 maxiops=> select datname, temp_files , pg_size_pretty(temp_bytes) as temp_file_size FROM pg_stat_database order by temp_bytes desc;

 In the temp_files column, all temporary files are counted regardless of when you created the temporary file.
 The columns temp_files and temp_bytes in view pg_stat_database collect statistics for the accumulated value.
 To reset the value, use the pg_stat_reset() function or restart the DB instance.
-For more information, see the PostgreSQL documentation for Additional statistics functions on the PostgreSQL website.
+For more information, see Additional statistics functions on the PostgreSQL website.

-To allocate more memory to the processes that perform the operation, you can increase maintenance_work_mem and work_mem.
-This uses more memory for the operation, and that can use less temporary disk storage.
-For more information about these parameters, see the PostgreSQL documentation for maintenance_work_mem and work_mem on the PostgreSQL website.
+To allocate more memory to the processes that perform the operation, you can increase the maintenance_work_mem and work_mem parameters.
+This method uses more memory for the operation, and less temporary disk storage.
+For more information about these parameters, see maintenance_work_mem and work_mem on the PostgreSQL website.

-It's a best practice to set the values for maintenance_work_mem and work_mem at a query or session level to avoid running out of memory.
+It's a best practice to set the values for maintenance_work_mem and work_mem at a query or session level.
+Then, your DB instances don't run out of memory.
 For more information, see Amazon Aurora PostgreSQL reference.

 ,c.relname as RelationName